korzewarrior/thinkpadFanController/README.md

 It retrieves **fan speed, CPU temperature**, and allows for **fan level adjustments** with real-time monitoring.

-![Screenshot of ThinkPad Fan Controller](screenshot.png) *You can replace this with your own screenshot by taking one and naming it 'screenshot.png'*
+![Screenshot of ThinkPad Fan Controller](screenshot.png)

 ## Features
 ✅ Displays **fan speed, CPU temperature, and CPU utilization**